A Week of Busy Schedules and Quick Meals

 I brought this dip with pita chips to a barbeque last weekend.
 As expected, it was a hit, just like the other 5 or 6 times I’ve made it.
 Not many dips are very healthy, but this one really is!
 It’s easy to make, (just a lot of chopping) and impressive to look at.
 Your friends will ask you for this recipe!

 These are a fun change to the weekday morning breakfast routine.
 It does require me to get up a few minutes earlier and throw on a hat for morning drop off, but my kids love this treat and it’s worth the minor extra effort every now and then.
 They are very quick and easy, and are a great way to use up that dry loaf of bread that even peanut butter and jelly cannot save.
-I give the kids each a tiny bowl with warm (real!) maple syrup to dip and they are all pretty happy.
+I give the kids each a tiny bowl with warm real maple syrup to dip and they are all pretty happy.
 So far, sourdough bread and whole wheat have been favorites.
-A fruit smoothie with Greek yogurt and we’ve got a pretty yummy breakfast!
+A side of eggs or a fruit smoothie with Greek yogurt and you’ve got a pretty yummy breakfast!

 Leave a Reply